Kamgre7/EcommerceShopFront/README.md

 ![image](https://user-images.githubusercontent.com/105069884/194760988-189bae04-14a0-4348-93d6-0b406b46f8ef.png)

-- single product details - when user click some product, he will see details of prodct like: name, description, quantity, price, sku code, which category, image and button "add to basket"
+- single product details - when user click some product, he will see details of product like: name, description, quantity, price, sku code, which category, image and button "add to basket"

 ![image](https://user-images.githubusercontent.com/105069884/194761057-4ac17643-81a0-49e8-bf4a-cdcbdc4b4768.png)

-- after clicked button user have information about added product to basket, if quanity is grater than product stock, he will get information about that
+- after clicked button user have information about added product to basket, if quantity is grater than product stock, he will get information about that

 ![image](https://user-images.githubusercontent.com/105069884/194761169-f05d1877-a489-4c3b-991e-246af77fbfa9.png)